-RECREATIONAL TOWING (BEHIND MOTORHOME, ETC.)Towing This Vehicle Behind Another Vehicle
+RECREATIONAL TOWING (BEHIND MOTORHOME, ETC.)

+Towing This Vehicle Behind Another Vehicle

-Towing Condition Wheels OFF The Ground Manual Transmission Automatic Transmission
+Towing Condition Wheels OFF The Ground All Models

-Flat Tow None • Transmission in NEUTRAL • 65 mph (105 km/h) maximum speed NOT ALLOWED
+Flat Tow None NOT ALLOWED

-Dolly Tow Front Not Recommended NOT ALLOWED
+Dolly Tow Front NOT ALLOWED

-Rear Not Recommended Not Recommended
+Rear NOT RECOMMENDED

-On Trailer All OK OK
+On Trailer All OK

 Recreational towing (with rear wheels on the ground) is NOT ALLOWED.
 The only acceptable method for towing this vehicle (behind another vehicle) is on a vehicle trailer with all four wheels OFF the ground.